 Depending on how many maps you want to have stored on the device at once, you may need to invest in a larger microSD card to fit everything.
 Garmin sells additional maps by region (Southwestern U.S., Northwestern U.S., etc).
 The entire map of the United States is 560 GB but the 64ST only accepts up to a 32GB microSD.
 If you plan on storing more than 1 region at a time on your device I'd recommend this Sandisk card which is cheap and fast.

-- Rated A1 for faster app performance (Results may vary based on host device, app type and other factors.)
+- Load apps faster with A1-rated performance (A1 performances is 1500 read IOPS, 500 write IOPS.
+Based on internal testing.
+Results may vary based on host device, app type and other factors.)

 The GPS navigation is one of the best features of the device (as it should be!).
 I'll cover this in more detail later but just to cover the specs, the 64ST uses a built-in 3-axis tilt-compensated electronic compass and a High-sensitivity GPS and GLONASS receiver with quad helix antenna.